decred/dcrdocs/docs/advanced/transaction-details.md

 Value            | The amount of coins that the output being spent transfers.
 Block height     | The height of the block containing the transaction in which the output being spent is located.
 Block index      | The index of the transaction in which the output being spent is located.
-Signature script | The script that satisfies the requirements of the script in the output being spent.
+Signature script length | The length of the signature script as a variable-length integer Signature script | The script that satisfies the requirements of the script in the output being spent.